attractivechaos/kann/README.md

   mini-batching and effective multi-threading.
 Sometimes faster than mainstream frameworks in their CPU-only mode.

-* Small.
+* Small and portable.
 As of now, KANN has less than 4000 lines of code in four source code files, with no non-standard dependencies by default.
+Compatible with ANSI C compilers.

 ### Limitations

 * CPU only.
 As such, KANN is **not** intended for training huge neural networks.

-* No seq2seq.
-No batch normalization.
+* Lack of some common operators and architectures such as no batch normalization.

 * Verbose APIs for training RNNs.